-There’s something brewing in the crocks, kettles and jugs in Reedsburg, Wisconsin this October 4 – 13.
-If it can be cultured or fermented, you’ll sample it and learn about it at the Reedsburg Fermentation Fest!
+There’s something brewing in the crocks, kettles and jugs in Reedsburg, Wisconsin this October 2 – 11.
+If it can be cultured or fermented, you’ll sample it and learn about it at Fermentation Fest – A Live Culture Convergence!

 Classes, Tastings and more

-Each weekend, the Fest features a series of tastings, cooking classes, farm tours, and brewing seminars celebrating local abundance.
+Each weekend, Reedsburg features a series of tastings, lectures and hands-on classes celebrating local abundance and making it last.
 From cheese making techniques and home-crafted beer secrets to yogurt and pickling made simple, the Live Culture Convergence has it all!

-Forty classes will be held by experts on topics from fermented foods to beekeeping and sustainable agricultural practices.
-Festivalgoers will learn take-home skills, enjoy samples, and experience hands-on what fermented foods have to offer.
+Authors, chefs, bakers, scientists, chocolatiers, and cheesemakers will provide plenty of food for thought.
+Over twenty classes will be held by experts on topics from fermented vegetables and hot sauces, to chocolate and coffee fermentation.
+Attendees will learn take-home skills, enjoy samples, and experience hands-on what fermented foods have to offer.

 New things are bubbling up every day that are not included on the map.
-Keep your eyes peeled for additional attractions along the route
+Keep your eyes peeled for “rogue installations” and pop-up stops.